The Lozarithm Lens

 The Train Kept A-Rolling was never a Yardbirds single (except in Germany) but was almost their signature piece, both as part of their stage act and as a song recorded while on tour for the US album Having A Rave Up With The Yardbirds (not released in the UK).
 The session took place with the legendary former Sun Studios producer Sam Phillips, who had discovered Elvis Presley.

-Jeff Beck brought the song to the group having recorded it earlier in 1965 with his previous group, Screaming Lord Sutch and the Savages.
+Jeff Beck brought the song to the group having performed it earlier in 1965 with Screaming Lord Sutch and the Savages (Ritchie Blackmore was the guitarist when they recorded it).

 The Yardbirds recorded the song again for their appearance in the film Blow-Up (for contractual reasons they had to quickly re-write the lyric and call it Stroll On).
 Jimmy Page had joined the band by this time and when he left and formed Led Zeppelin, they opened their live shows with Train Kept A-Rollin'.